-- We want to make sure that an architectural solution will answer a real business scenario within the system - Do we need to provide fault-tolerance or 99.999% uptime - What is the business requirement - We need to define why we need high-availability - What will be the consequences of the downtime loss of a business transaction? - Loss of 100K dollars? loss of life - It can save you money - It will help you get to the right requirements - It will help you justify your decisions - Critical thinking is not just a good idea, it is a requirement
+- As an architect, we want to make sure that an architectural solution will answer a real business scenario within the system - For example, Do we need to provide fault-tolerance or 99.999% uptime - What is the business requirement - We need to define why we need high-availability - What will be the consequences of the downtime loss of a business transaction? - Loss of 100K dollars? loss of life?
+Government action? - It can save you money, keep you out of jail? - It will help you get to the right requirements - It will help you justify your decisions - Critical thinking is not just a good idea, it is a requirement - WHY are we doing what we are proposing to do